Norma A. Duque, Masters in Psychology & Masters of Business Administration

 Program and Compliance Manager, Los Angeles

-Mr. Montiel has been working for Nuevo Amanecer Latino Children’s Services for twelve years and has extensive knowledge of the foster care system and other programs.
-A former graduate from California Polytechnic University of Pomona, where he received his Bachelors of Arts in Sociology.
+Enrique Montiel (he/him/his) has been working for Nuevo Amanecer Latino Children’s Services for twelve years and has extensive knowledge of the foster care system and other programs.
+Mr. Montiel is a former graduate from California Polytechnic University of Pomona, where he received his Bachelors of Arts in Sociology.
 Mr. Montiel also holds a Master’s of Science in Psychology.
-Mr. Montiel is a product of the foster care system as he went on to live more than eleven years in foster care, six of those with Nuevo Amanecer Latino Children’s Services.
+Mr. Montiel is a product of the foster care system as he went on to live more than eleven years in foster care, six of which were with Nuevo Amanecer Latino Children’s Services.
 In 2006, wanting to improve the system, after graduating college Mr. Montiel came back to work for Nuevo Amanecer Latino Children’s Services.
 Mr. Montiel has found a passion in helping at-risk foster youth reach success and overcome the obstacles of foster care.
 Mr. Montiel is an active alumni of the Renaissance Scholars Program, a college program at Cal Poly Pomona designed to help former foster youth succeed in college.
-With this experience, since 2006 Mr. Montiel has initiated, led, and developed NALCS’ Independent Living and Mentoring Program where many youths have benefited from learning skills to become self sufficient.
+With this experience, since 2006 Mr. Montiel has initiated, led, and developed NALCS’ Independent Living and Mentoring Program where many youths have benefited from learning skills to become self-sufficient.
 Furthermore, Mr. Montiel assist with the overseeing of agency programs as it pertains to ensuring that contractual requirements are being met across the agency.

 Mannya Sharma, Masters of Science in Social Work